 Not Just a Second Opinion ...
 A Second Chance.

-Getting a second opinion means having another cancer specialist, or a team of specialists, review all of your medical reports and test results, give an opinion about your diagnosis, and suggest treatment options.
+Getting a second opinion at MD Anderson Cancer Center at Cooper means having another cancer specialist, or a team of specialists, review all of your medical reports and test results, give an opinion about your diagnosis, and suggest treatment options.

 A second opinion may confirm your original doctor’s diagnosis and treatment plan, provide more details about the type and stage of cancer, raise additional treatment options you hadn’t considered, or recommend a different course of action.